joanne-ctrl/Airport-Scheduling-Simulation/README.md

 A multithreaded simulation system using POSIX threads.

 ## Features
-- Thread-based aircraft simulation
+- Multithreaded aircraft simulation using POSIX threads (pthreads)
-- Semaphore & mutex synchronization
+- Synchronization using mutex locks and semaphores
-- Round-robin scheduling algorithm
+- Round-robin scheduling for fair gate assignment
+- Shared resource management for runway and gate control

 ## Tech
 C++# Airport-Scheduling-Simulation